Rosa di Marco: Storylines

 Rosa first appears when George Palmer (Paul Moriarty) and Peggy Mitchell (Barbara Windsor) attend her husband's funeral in January 1998 and later moves to Walford in February 1998 along with the rest of her family.
 She sets up her own restaurant called Giuseppe's, named after her late husband.
 George had helped set this up.
 It was later revealed that she and George had a fling many years ago, during the time her husband Giuseppe was in prison.
 This leads George to believe that Rosa's son Gianni could be his son rather than Giuseppe's.
 This shock leads to Gianni breaking up with George's daughter Annie Palmer (Nadia Sawalha), after fearing they had been having an incestuous affair.
 DNA tests later confirm that Gianni is Giuseppe's son, which relieves both Rosa and Gianni.
 Jeff Healy (Leslie Schofield) has a crush on her, but Rosa rejects his advances.
 Nicky later gets food poisoning from the local café and Rosa tries to have it closed down.

 Rosa later faces financial trouble with the restaurant and George offers her help, which she accepts.
 After Nicky claims she was assaulted by her mathematics tutor Rod Morris (Forbes Masson) and later admits she did not tell the whole truth (but was still assaulted) and then disowns the family when they said she was lying, Rosa decides the whole family should leave Walford to move to Leicester and, except for Beppe, the entire family leaves Walford in August 2000.
-Rosa suffers a heart attack two years later, at the age of 50.
-Beppe then joins the rest of his family in Leicester, from where he telephones Lynne Slater (Elaine Lordan) to tell her Rosa has died and that he won't be returning to Walford.
+Rosa suffers a heart attack two years later at the age of 50.
+Beppe then joins the rest of his family in Leicester, from where he telephones Lynne Slater (Elaine Lordan) to tell her Rosa has died and that he will not be returning to Walford.